Master of Science in Nursing Public & Population Health Online

 See all the courses in our MSN Public & Population Health program

-For the Master of Science in Nursing - Public and Population Health online, you are required to take 11 courses for a total of 35 credit hours.
+For this master’s in nursing public health online, you are required to take 11 courses for a total of 35 credit hours.

 Credit Hours: 3